D-singh121/LMS_Deployment/k8s_deploy_guide.md

 # Kubernetes Deployment for LMS Project with KIND
+For installing the kind and creating cluster refer the **kind_readme.md** file within the same directory.
 Once your KIND cluster is up and running, you should be able to verify the nodes like this:

 ```bash